nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 - G4: guarantees that specified plugins are registered (optimizer & linker cannot eliminate code essential to registering plugins)
 - G5: avoids the static initialization order fiasco, enabling dependencies of plugins on other plugins
 - G6: is only instantiated if it is used
-- G7: has a prototype that demonstrates all the above capabilities (see 'Proposed Solution')
+- G7: has a proof of concept (PoC) implementation that demonstrates all the above capabilities (see 'Proposed Solution')
 - G8: disabling a plugin is as simple as turning it to OFF, in contrast to having multiple `#ifdefs` scattered across the codebase
 - G9: it must be possible to create tests for external plugins in the directory of the external plugin itself
   - the tests (and dependencies) of an external plugin are only picked up if the plugin is activated (G8)